(reading time: 1 hour, 25 minutes)

 Its furthest wall was a bulge making up one side of the geode.
 All surrounding materials appeared ripped, frayed, and compressed back together.
 It was a room of scar tissue caused by uses and accidental spills of the refryction fluid.
 One drop of it could obliterate an entire foam of the path, but it wouldn’t stay that way forever.
 Eventually the reflection would heal.

-The guard was there, armored nostril to knee, a lock over his nose and a slender bucket hammer over his shoulder.
+The guard was there, armored nostril to knee, a lock over his nose and a slender bucket hammer slung on his shoulder.
 Black steam rose from the liquid within.
-He leaned against the pocked wall with his arms crossed.
+He leaned against the pocked wall.
 The bead doorway was next to him: a rounded rectangle of luxurious red.
 Looks like a candy that could burn through the bottom of your mouth.
 The guard’s reflection was on the other side of it, leaning the same way as if someone paid it to do so.

 They had already worked out a way to lure it to them.
 Skuldug brought her sharp-toothed grin to her peephole after calculating the exact angle for throwing her voice.
 She lobbed a sweetly-worded offer through the opening so that it landed on the reflection’s helmet.
 None of her companions heard the offer, but it had been discussed in planning.